ladislavovic/java-snippets/aspectj/description.md

 It is a unit of modularity.
 It can contains several advices.
 It is like class in Java.

+### Call vs Execute
+There are these two similar pointcuts, but they are different in several
+aspects:
+  * call means when some code is called.
+The caller must be weaved.
+Callee not.
+  * execute means when some code is executed.
+The calee is weaved here.
+Rule of thumb: The rule of thumb is that if you want to pick a join point that runs when an actual piece of code runs (as is often the case for tracing), use execution, but if you want to pick one that runs when a particular signature is called (as is often the case for production aspects), use call.

 TODO
 * what happen when aspect call method which has another aspect assign?
 Does it works?